akeeton/starcity_games_buylist_keyboard_shortcut/README.md

 2. Go to http://www.starcitygames.com/buylist.

-3. Enter a something in the "Product Name" search bar.
+3. Enter a card name in the "Product Name" search bar.

 4. Press the backtick (`)/tilde (~) key to clear the search bar and give it focus.